How to Make a Cake with Edible Paper Pastry Sheets

 Where to Find an Edible Cake Pastry Sheet

-I found two places that sell these sheets (already printed) with great designs, Amazon and Etsy.
-You can find the printed sheets on Amazon here.
-Etsy has lots of options but my favorites are the floral printed sheets and tile sheets (like the one I used).
+I found two places that sell these edible paper sheets (already printed) with great designs, Etsy.
+Etsy has lots of options but my favorites are the floral printed sheets (especially this one) and tile sheets (like the one I used).

 Let’s Make a Cake with Edible Paper Pastry Sheets